-It would seem that the objective of the exegetes in Ecclesiastes Rabbah and Midrash Samuel, unlike their colleague in the Tosefta (which apparently serves as the foundation for their elaboration of the exegesis), is to criticize the tendency of the common folk to sanctify the leaders of the past and long for the days of their leadership.
+It would seem that the objective of the homilists in Ecclesiastes Rabbah and Midrash Samuel, unlike their colleague in the Tosefta (which apparently serves as the foundation for their elaboration of the homily), is to criticize the tendency of the common folk to sanctify the leaders of the past and long for the days of their leadership.
 The Tosefta focuses mainly on the comparison between the rank of leaders serving simultaneously, whereas Ecclesiastes Rabbah interprets the verse “a generation goes and a generation comes” as implying parity of status between the leaders of different generations, determined not by comparing them to each other, but relative to the generation they lead.
 The words “do not say that the early days were better than these,” which appear as an undeveloped addition in the Tosefta, provides the primary foundation for the message conveyed by Ecclesiastes Rabbah and Midrash Samuel.

 Rabbi Abba Bar Kahana illustrates this principle by claiming that the sages of the preceding generations have no greater merit, while Resh Laqish (who worked alongside the sages of the generation mentioned in the comments of Rabbi Abba Bar Kahana) offers examples from the more distant past – biblical heroes.
 Resh Laqish chose four biblical figures who inherited the leadership from preceding great leaders.
 The conventional comparison would conclude that the heirs were inferior to their predecessors, but Resh Laqish proves through a precise analysis of the verses that the status of the present heirs is actually greater than the status of their predecessors would have been, were they serving in the same period.
 His decision to prove this principle primarily by means of examples from the priestly leadership is no coincidence.
 Had he wished to highlight this principle in the context of leadership in general, would this not have been more effective had he chosen to mention the leadership of Joshua in contrast to Moses, or Elisha in contrast to Eliahu?
 We must assume that Resh Laqish is attempting to use his examples to refer to the development of the importance of priestly origin through the generations, and to aggrandize the leadership that acts in accordance with the needs of the hour.
 The examples he brings underscore the idea that there is no absolute status by virtue of origin.
 Aaron ostensibly has the highest priestly status in terms of his origin, yet his descendants are greater than him.
-Ezra’s priestly pedigree was irrelevant to his status: his greatness was shaped by the description in the verses that accompany those describing his origin (quoted at the end of the exegesis): “This Ezra went up from Babylon; and he was a ready scribe in the Law of Moses, which the Lord, the God of Israel, had given; and the king granted him all his request, according to the hand of the Lord his God upon him” (Ezra 7:6).
+Ezra’s priestly pedigree was irrelevant to his status: his greatness was shaped by the description in the verses that accompany those describing his origin (quoted at the end of the homily): “This Ezra went up from Babylon; and he was a ready scribe in the Law of Moses, which the Lord, the God of Israel, had given; and the king granted him all his request, according to the hand of the Lord his God upon him” (Ezra 7:6).

 *